f0e/letterboxd-trakt-sync/readme.md

 # Letterboxd Trakt Sync

-Script to sync your Letterboxd ratings to your Trakt account.
+Script to sync your Letterboxd watched films and ratings to your Trakt account.

+> NOTE: Currently only syncs diary entries.

 ## Config